-GNRS 513 Advanced Nursing Practice Role (3)
+GNRS 513 Advanced Nursing Practice Role (2)

-The focus is on the concepts of role development and performance competence of the advanced practice nurse.
-Emphasis is placed on the clinician, educator, consultant, and researcher roles of the advanced practice nurse.
-Leadership aspects of the advanced practice nursing role are explored in relation to clinical decision making, health care delivery, proposal writing, and regulation of practice.
-Prerequisite: completion of Academic Core courses
+This course focuses on the concepts of role development and performance competence of the nurse in advanced clinical practice within the context of a reformed health care delivery system.
+Emphasis is placed on the clinician, educator, clinical program manager, consultant, researcher, and case manager roles of the advanced practice nurse.
+The leadership aspects of the roles of advanced practice are explored in relation to health care delivery, policy formulation, and legislation.
+The course explores theories and issues related to the advanced nursing practice role.
+Prerequisite: graduate standing